 We can all agree that effective educators continuously build their practice and pedagogy by collaborating and gathering new knowledge.
 As Albert Einstein said, “If you’re not learning, you’re dying.”
 It has become standard practice in schools across the country to allocate ~five full school days and several half days for Professional Learning and Professional Learning Communities (PLCs) dedicated to honing our craft.
-This dedicated time is sacred for educators, needing to step away from the flurry of plans, decisions, and discussions that define their daily work.
+This dedicated time is sacred for educators who need to step away from the flurry of plans, decisions, and discussions that define their daily work.
 Professional learning allows us to reflect, learn, and grow with the ultimate goal of helping students, families, and communities achieve and live the most positive school experience.

 Educators can easily get lost in day-to-day operations and mistakenly de-prioritize professional learning planning.
 Suddenly, we notice that a “Professional Development (PD) day” creeps up, and someone has to scrape together a last-minute plan.
 It may even feel like one group of teachers can be forgotten and assigned to “work in your rooms.”
 While all educators can appreciate the time to catch up and breathe, professional learning becomes fragmented, and time can be lost for schools working to meet strategic goals.

 When it comes to Multi-Tier System of Supports (MTSS) initiatives, this notion could not ring more true given the complexity of providing academic and social-emotional support to every student at whatever ability level they may fall.
-Moreover, MTSS requires educators to work much more collaboratively to support all students, which can often be challenging at first given the intricacies of school-based scheduling and the different potential levels of understanding of what MTSS means in daily practice.
+Moreover, MTSS requires educators to work much more collaboratively to support all students, which can often be challenging at first, given the intricacies of school-based scheduling and the different potential levels of understanding of what MTSS means in daily practice.

 What is essential to quality professional learning, specifically for an MTSS implementation, is a thoughtful plan that purposefully considers the intricacies mentioned above, level setting the understanding of MTSS, and the school’s annual goals.
 To accomplish these goals, every stakeholder’s contribution must be valued.

 This article will outline the critical components of a thoughtful professional learning plan within a Multi-Tiered System of Supports (MTSS) framework.
-We hope that this guidance supports you for the next year as you begin to consider your school year goals and plan for district improvement with purpose and intention.
+We hope this guidance supports you for the next year as you begin to consider your school year goals and plan for district improvement with purpose and intention.

 Typically, administrators begin planning for the next school year in the first quarter of the calendar year.
-This is a time to reflect upon the status of current initiatives and consider new plans.
+This is a time to reflect on the status of current initiatives and consider new plans.
 For example, it has been said that you cannot know where you want to go with any initiative until you know where you are.
 When teachers write student progress goals, we ask that they assess a student’s present level of performance.
 We encourage them to make data-based decisions using valid and reliable assessment measures that objectively reflect academic or social-emotional strengths and areas of need.

 We suggest administrators create SMART school/district goals with easily obtainable objectives.
 Once those goals are set, breaking an implementation plan into smaller, more manageable steps becomes more accessible.
 To generate an appropriate, SMART (Specific, Measurable, Attainable, Relevant, Timely) school-level goal, we need to know where we're starting.